awsdocs/aws-codestar-user-guide/doc_source/troubleshooting.md

 + One or more project buckets in Amazon S3\.
 Unlike other project resources, project buckets in Amazon S3 are not deleted when the **Delete associated AWS resources along with AWS CodeStar project** check box is selected\.

   Open the Amazon S3 console at [https://console\.aws\.amazon\.com/s3/](https://console.aws.amazon.com/s3/)\.
-+ A source repository for your project in AWS CodeCommit\.
++ A source repository for your project in CodeCommit\.

-  Open the AWS CodeCommit console at [https://console\.aws\.amazon\.com/codecommit/](https://console.aws.amazon.com/codecommit/)\.
+  Open the CodeCommit console at [https://console\.aws\.amazon\.com/codecommit/](https://console.aws.amazon.com/codecommit/)\.
-+ A pipeline for your project in AWS CodePipeline\.
++ A pipeline for your project in CodePipeline\.

-  Open the AWS CodePipeline console at [https://console\.aws\.amazon\.com/codepipeline/](https://console.aws.amazon.com/codepipeline/)\.
+  Open the CodePipeline console at [https://console\.aws\.amazon\.com/codepipeline/](https://console.aws.amazon.com/codepipeline/)\.
-+ An application and associated deployment groups in AWS CodeDeploy\.
++ An application and associated deployment groups in CodeDeploy\.

-  Open the AWS CodeDeploy console at [https://console\.aws\.amazon\.com/codedeploy/](https://console.aws.amazon.com/codedeploy/)\.
+  Open the CodeDeploy console at [https://console\.aws\.amazon\.com/codedeploy/](https://console.aws.amazon.com/codedeploy/)\.
 + An application and associated environments in AWS Elastic Beanstalk\.

   Open the Elastic Beanstalk console at [https://console\.aws\.amazon\.com/elasticbeanstalk/](https://console.aws.amazon.com/elasticbeanstalk/)\.